-Cherry shrimp are THE most popular species of shrimp in the hobby, alongside ghost shrimp and the legendary Amano.
-Cherry shrimp are dwarf shrimp particularly sought out for ther vibrant colors, which come innumerable different variations.
+Red Cherry Shrimp (RCS) are THE most popular species of shrimp in the hobby, alongside ghost shrimp and the legendary Amano.
+Cherry shrimp are dwarf shrimp particularly sought out for ther vibrant colors, which come innumerable different variations – not limited to red.
 They belong to the neocaridina genus, and are rather small in size (even more so than many other types of dwarf shrimp).
 Last by not least, this species rocks not one, but three (!) scientific names: neocaridina davidi, neocaridina heteropoda, neocaridina denticulata sinensis.

 Neocaridina Heteropoda Shrimp Caresheet

 |Size:||1-1.5 inches (2-3 cm)|

 |Behavior:||They are very peaceful yet very voracious and on a never-ending quest for food|